jfrog/frogbot/docs/install-bitbucket-server.md

            // JF_ACCESS_TOKEN= credentials("JF_ACCESS_TOKEN")

            // [OPTIONAL]
-           // Frogbot Management repository in which the frogbot-config.yml resides
+           // The repository in which the frogbot-config.yml resides
            JF_GIT_REPO: ""

            // [OPTIONAL]
-           // Frogbot Management repository branch in which the frogbot-config.yml resides
+           // The branch in the repository which the frogbot-config.yml resides
            JF_GIT_BASE_BRANCH: ""

        }